FRANK SINATRA HAS A FEVER

 “What song?
 The radio’s not even on.”

-Opening the windows of the room wide, she let in the cold night air as Frank came round slowly.
+Opening the windows wide, she let in the cold night air as Frank came around slowly.

 Frank laughed.